isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 Please see here for recent changes to [Huddo Boards Cloud](https://boards.huddo.com)

+#### 2021-21-22
+- Fix for completing tasks when multi-assign has been removed

 ### 2021-12-21
 - Fix for breadcrumbs not displaying when opening a card node directly